-A cooperative is a special type of association that enters into specific agreements with and on behalf of its members.
 Two common forms are the 'business cooperative' (bedrijfscoöperatie) and the 'entrepreneurs' cooperative' (ondernemerscoöperatie).

 A business cooperative supports the business interests of its members in certain areas, e.g. procurement or advertising.
 A well-known example of a business cooperative in the Netherlands is FrieslandCampina, a large dairy cooperative whose members are dairy farmers who share in the cooperative's profits.

 The members of an entrepreneurs' cooperative work independently, but can also join forces to take on certain projects.
 This legal form is ideal for self-employed individuals without their own employees (zelfstandige zonder personeel, zzp'er).It enables its members to take on assignments or projects that they wouldn't be able to tackle on their own.
 This also has benefits for the customer who then has a single contact person and greater assurance that the project will be completed on time.
 An entrepreneurs' cooperative is ideal for small-scale and/or short-term collaborative ventures.

 You can set up a cooperative with one or more members.
 You'll have to get a civil-law notary to draft a deed to establish the cooperative and list the cooperative in the Dutch Business Register (Handelsregister).
 You do not need startup capital.

 All partners are registered in the Business Register.
 Are you acting on behalf of the cooperative when it is not yet registered?
 Then you are personally liable.